 Then I turn toward the other side of the bed and see… not Elizabeth, as I expect, but the Honorable Miss Amelia Lambright.
-Only of course she is no long an honorable miss, not when she has spent the night in a man’s bed.
+Only of course she is no longer an honorable miss, not when she has spent the night in a man’s bed.
 Then I suddenly remember why she is there.
-Her name is Miss Lambright no longer; she is Mrs. Darcy now.
+Her name is Miss Lambright no more; she is Mrs. Darcy now.

 My heart lurches and I break into a cold sweat, not because the former Miss Lambright is so horrid unappealing, but because she is not Elizabeth.